Klyvra Documentation

 127.0.0.1 files.localhost time.localhost tasks.localhost vault.localhost

-127.0.0.1 mail.localhost office.localhost minio.localhost
+127.0.0.1 groupware.localhost office.localhost minio.localhost

 Service won't start